-The New Urban Agenda will be the outcome document agreed upon at the Habitat III cities conference in October 2016.
-In turn, it will guide the efforts around urbanization of a wide range of actors — nation states, city and regional leaders, international development funders, United Nations programmes and civil society — for the next 20 years.
+The New Urban Agenda is the outcome document agreed upon at the Habitat III cities conference in Quit, Ecuador, in October 2016.
+It will guide the efforts around urbanization of a wide range of actors — nation states, city and regional leaders, international development funders, United Nations programmes and civil society — for the next 20 years.
 Inevitably, this agenda will also lay the groundwork for policies and approaches that will extend, and impact, far into the future.
 See the final version of the New Urban Agenda here.

-The preparatory process along the road to Quito will influence the formulation of the New Urban Agenda, which was unveiled as a “zero draft” in May 2016 and kicked off what ended up being four months’ worth of political negotiations on the new strategy.
-Those negotiations have resulted in a series of additional drafts, available here.
+The preparatory process along the road to Quito influenced the formulation of the New Urban Agenda, which was unveiled as a “zero draft” in May 2016 and kicked off what ended up being four months’ worth of political negotiations on the new strategy.
+Those negotiations resulted in a series of additional drafts, available here.

 That preparatory process also included an extensive series of official and semi-official events, including regional meetings, thematic meetings and “Urban Thinkers Campuses” for stakeholder input.
 In addition, from August 2015 to February 2016 a group of 200 experts, known as “policy units”, came up with important recommendations for the drafting and implementing of the New Urban Agenda.
 Those recommendations, too, were open to broad public comment.

 While reflecting the ideas hashed out in the global dialogue that leads up to the October 2016 event, eventually the Habitat III Bureau (composed of 10 U. N. member states) and Secretariat were the ones to write the zero draft.
-Its terms are now being negotiated by member states before an agreement is, hopefully, reached in Quito.
+Its terms were subsequently negotiated by the 197 nations that make up the United Nations; the result was adopted in Quito.

 What was the old urban agenda?